Huegoxaga/notes/python/django.md

-  querySet.delete() # delete all objects in the query set modelObject.id # get the object id modelObject.pk # get the object primary key value modelObject.manyToManyField.all() # return all related fields of a many-to-many fields.
-Direct access without all() will cause "TypeError: ManyRelatedManager object is not iterable" modelObject.relatedModel_set.all() # return all assciated model of one model. modelObject.relatedModel_set.create(property1='value1', property2 = 'value2') # create a new related model of the model.
+  querySet.delete() # delete all objects in the query set modelObject.id # get the object id modelObject.pk # get the object primary key value modelObject.manyToManyFieldRelatedName.all() # return all related fields of a many-to-many fields.
+Direct access without all() will cause "TypeError: ManyRelatedManager object is not iterable" modelObject.manyToManyFieldRelatedName.create(property1='value1', property2 = 'value2') # create a new related model of the model.
 Same as init new object and use object.save()
   ModelClass.objects.all().order_by('-column') # use - for descending order
   ModelClass.objects.select_related('tableA','tableB').prefetch_related('tableC').all() # Join tables for future queries. select_related is used for tables with one to one relationship, prefetch_related is used for many-to-many relationships.
   ModelClass.objects.values('field1', 'field2') # return dict queryset for certain fields